Copyright 2008-2015 Nokia Networks

 return dictionary.pop(key, default)

-If the given ``key`` cannot be found from the ``dictionary``, it
+If the given ``key`` does not exist in the ``dictionary``, it is ignored.

 Example: